carlosolarte/java-dist/docs/03-networking/content.md

 ### Example 4: Concurrent Server
 #### Server
 - Now the server may process several request concurrently
-- The management of threads is delegated to  `ExecutorService`
+- The management of threads is delegated to  an `ExecutorService`

 #### Client
 - __For illustration__, the client sends several request to the server